Rewind789/wanderer-obsidian-archive/content/other/quotes.md

 4. *walking to Mills (cooking building)* "It smells like sugar biscuits" - Arielle A, "It smells like petrol" - Ellie M

-5. *talking to Harry* "why are you bracketed" - Kiefer Y; look his name had a bracket after it like 10 times on the document-
+5. *talking to Harry* "why are you infused with bracketerisation" - Kiefer Y; look his name had a bracket after it like 10 times on the document-

 > [!notes]